shirakaba/react-nativescript-site/docs/components/list-view.md

 ## An important note about `v-for`

-`<ListView>` does not loop through list items as you would expect when using a [`v-for`](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for) loop.
-Instead `<ListView>` only creates the necessary views to display the currently visible items on the screen, and reuses the views that are already off-screen when scrolled.
+`<$ListView>` does not loop through list items as you would expect when using a [`v-for`](https://vuejs.org/v2/guide/list.html#Mapping-an-Array-to-Elements-with-v-for) loop.
+Instead `<$ListView>` only creates the necessary views to display the currently visible items on the screen, and reuses the views that are already off-screen when scrolled.
 This concept is called _view recycling_ and is commonly used in mobile apps to improve performance.

 This is important because **you can't rely on event listeners attached inside the `v-template`**.
 Instead, you need to use the `itemTap` event which contains the index of the tapped item and the actual item from the list.